theodor349/RPFS-reproducibility/README.md

 > **Warning**
 >
 > The results used in the paper were computed using a CPU cluster.
-> This will take a *long* time to run on a single CPU.
+> This will take a *long* time to run on a single CPU. (~1 week)

 ### Requirements
  - OS: Linux
  - Git LFS
  - GNU time(1), timeout(1)
  - .NET 6 runtime + SDK
+ - 25 GB free storage space
+ - 16 GB RAM

 ### Guide
     git clone https://github.com/theodor349/RPFS-reproducibility